SutekhVRC/VibeCheck/docs/AvatarSetup.md

 7. Add/Remove tags you want or don't want in the contact receiver.
 8. Check "Allow Self" if you want to be able to activate the contact yourself.
 9. Put the `vibecheck/simple/out` parameter in the VibeCheck application.
+10. Once you have uploaded the avatar make sure to click the "Refresh OSC" button in VibeCheck (In settings).
+Then change out and back in to your avatar.

 ## Constant system (Constant)